-Surface water includes water that occurs in channels, streams, creeks, rivers, and ephemerally dry washes, and may include both running and standing water.
-Like springs and seeps, sources of surface water include direct runoff, perched groundwater systems, and/or the regional groundwater system.
+Surface water occurs in channels, streams, creeks, rivers, and ephemeral washes and may include both running and standing water.
+Like springs and seeps, sources of surface water include direct runoff of precipitation or snowmelt, perched groundwater systems, and/or the regional groundwater system.

 Groundwater can enter a surface water feature via several pathways: it can seep up from the base of the channel along a gaining reach, it can merge with the channel from a spring or seep along the bank, or it can seep in through fractures or joints in the bedrock.
-The defining characteristic of groundwater-dependent surface water is that if the groundwater levels decrease, the surface water could be reduced: it might dry up completely, or it might shrink to become a smaller or seasonally present water feature supported by surface water runoff and/or a smaller (and more unpredictable) perched aquifer.
+A reduction in groundwater levels will impact connected surface water features; they may dry up completely, have reduced discharge rates, or become smaller or seasonally present.